frogshark7/PalmSight/README.md

 # PalmSight

 The PalmSight as a visual aid for the blind.
 The PalmSight is a glove equipped with a raspberry pi that takes a picture of the user’s surroundings.
 It then uses several CV models to identify and locate the objects or text in the image.
 With this device, the visually impaired will have a device that describes their surroundings, helps them locate specific objects in real-time, and keep track of their possessions.
-See the video: https://youtu.be/_9c493aPXFI

 ## Setup